-When Should I Go to Physical Therapy?
+When Should I Go to McHenry Physical Therapy?

 Many people who have experienced a concussive event will recover relatively quickly.
-Following concussion, a day or two of rest is recommended followed by a gradual resumption of low-risk activities.
-By definition post-concussive syndrome refers to symptoms such as headache, fatigue, dizziness, anxiety, depression and difficulty with concentration and exercise that exist beyond the “accepted time frame for recovery.”1 Berlin expert consensus on concussion refers to persistent symptoms as those lasted longer than 10 days to 14 days in adults and > 4 weeks in children.
+Following a concussion, a day or two of rest is recommended followed by a gradual resumption of low-risk activities.
+By definition, post-concussive syndrome refers to symptoms such as headache, fatigue, dizziness, anxiety, depression and difficulty with concentration and exercise that exist beyond the “accepted time frame for recovery.”1 Berlin expert consensus on concussion refers to persistent symptoms as those lasted longer than 10 days to 14 days in adults and > 4 weeks in children.

-For people who have ongoing symptoms after a concussive event, a physical therapist with expertise and training in this area of rehabilitation can help design a safe program for return to exercise, daily activities, sports, school and work.
-Comprehensive evaluation and management can be performed by a physical therapist that has been trained in concession management.
+For people who have ongoing symptoms after a concussive event, a McHenry physical therapist with expertise and training in this area of rehabilitation can help design a safe program for return to exercise, daily activities, sports, school and work.
+Comprehensive evaluation and management can be performed by a physical therapist that has been trained in McHenry concession management.
 The specialist performs tests for any mobility and movement impairments, assesses for trouble with vision or balance, and any other problems and symptoms you may have with day-to-day function or activities.
 What is found during this comprehensive exam will guide your treatment plan, which may also involve other health care professionals who can address specific findings.
 Referrals may be include occupational therapy, speech therapy, speciality physicians, neuropsychologist, neuro-ophthalmologist, or athletic trainers depending on the findings of the exam.

-Concussion is a rehabilitative injury.
+A concussion is a rehabilitative injury.
 Treatment can be done for each of the symptom subtypes with a targeted intervention.
 This includes both the physical symptoms of concussion such as headache and neck pain, as well as possible cognitive/fatigue symptoms.

 According to the most recent consensus statement on concussion in sport: In the acute phase, the most important principles are to protect the patient from further injury (primarily by removal from play or high-risk activity), and to quickly evaluate the patient and rule out more serious injury, including cervical injury, skull fractures, and intracranial hemorrhage.
 The primary goals of post acute assessment are to provide appropriate management of the concussion, and to minimize the extent and duration of morbidity.